cht8687/TSA/readme.md

 This $1.4 million app is an excellent topic for practising using the Redux structure to manage the React application.

 This can be a new [To-Do mvc app](https://github.com/tastejs/todomvc) in Flux world to demostrate event based library e.g: Flux, Redux, Reflux, etc.

+## Can use this project as a React-Native starter-kit?

+Yes! you can.
+This project can be used as a boilerplate for RN applications.

 ## Why do up and down?